Tuwaiq-Cloud-Computing/Linux-service-package-management/README.md

 ## Tasks:

-- Deploy HTML webpage in your virtual machine
+- Deploy HTML webpage in your ECS
-- Use github to host your git repo

-## Additional Challenge:

 - Deploy your website using Alibaba cloud services.

 ## Submission: